Rheas: Profile and Information

 Diet

-During most of their life, rheas are vegetarians and prefer broad-leafed plants, but they also eat roots, seeds, and fruits, as well as grasshoppers, rodents, and small reptiles.
+During most of their life, rheas are vegetarians and prefer broad-leafed plants, but they also eat roots, seeds, fruits, grasshoppers, rodents, and small reptiles.

 After birth, the young rheas (chicks) feed on only insects for the first few days.
 Outside the mating season, they gather in flocks and feed cattle and deer.

-Rheas are silent birds, with the exception of a male seeking a mate or when they are chicks.
+Rheas are silent birds, except a male seeking a mate or when they are chicks.
 During the mating season, the male tries to attract females by calling (a loud booming noise).

 While calling, they will lift the front part of their body, ruffle their plumage, and keep their neck stiff.
 They will then spread and raise their wings and run short distances.